xdmushui/partner-center-sdk/develop/get-customer-agreement-metadata.md

 ## Examples

-To retrieve agreement metadata for Microsoft Customer Agreement
+To retrieve the agreement metadata for Microsoft Customer Agreement

 # [REST](#tab/rest)

 ## <span id="Request"/><span id="request"/><span id="REQUEST"/>REST Request

-To retrieve agreement metadata for Microsoft Customer Agreement, create a REST request to retrieve the **AgreementMetaData** collection.
+To retrieve the agreement metadata for Microsoft Customer Agreement, create a REST request to retrieve the **AgreementMetaData** collection.
 Use the *agreementType=MicrosoftCustomerAgreement* URI parameter to scope the result to Microsoft Customer Agreement only.

 **Request syntax**